 Cash flow statement

 Consistent and sufficient cash flow is important to small business lenders.
 It shows your business has the funds to pay back the loan in a timely manner.
-Businesses with a history of poor or inconsistent cash flow will have a very difficult time receiving a bank loan.
+Businesses with a history of poor or inconsistent cash flow could easily be denied a bank loan.

 Also known as a profit and loss statement or an earnings report, income statements help lenders determine whether your business is profitable enough to receive a bank loan.
 Businesses without profitability potential are a liability to potential lenders.